MitchMcQuinn/voter-recommendation-engine/README.md

 ## Overview

 The Voter Recommendation Engine takes input from multiple citizens' allocations and a voter's desired allocation, then calculates an optimal weighted combination of the citizens' allocations to closely match the voter's preferences.
+The project now includes a web interface for easy interaction with the engine.

 ## Features